justnonamenoname/lifeticle/readme.txt

 It can be concluded that different people receiving the same signals for these qualia structurally see and hear the same.
 Therefore, the answer to the question - does one person see blue as blue and red as red like another person - is most likely yes, at least there is no reason to think otherwise.
 Examining feedback can clarify the question

-Connection between evolution and qualia

-To say that qualia appeared evolutionarily is the same as saying that metal in the body was created for the organism evolutionarily.
-In fact, it is the opposite - metal as a tool was used in the process of evolution in construction.

 Information